yodarocks1/robotics-midterm/problem6/partD/readme.md

 The robot could also use the data to change how it response, if a user seems angry or sad it could offer free food or corrections similar to how places do now.

-see the UML in UML.png.
-see the flow chart in Flow.png.
+see the Software Diagram in Software.png. see the User Diagram in user.png.